mintforpeople/robobo.js/README.md

-# robobo.js
+# Robobo.js

-Robobo.js is the javascript library used to interface with the Robobo Robotics platform.
+Robobo.js is the Javascript library used to create programs for the Robobo education robot (http://www.theroboboproject.com) in the Javascript language.

+Currently only remote programming is supported, but native execution in the robot is planned for the near future.
+Remote programming is usefull for learning, testing and debuging the programs.
+When native support were supported, after testing the program it will be possible to upload it to the robot for autonomous excution.

 ## Installation